patrickmineault/research_code/docs/slides/03-testing.md

 * Define boundary conditions, pathological examples
     * Test that bad inputs indeed raise errors!
 Your code should yell when you feed it bad inputs.
 * Lock in current behaviour for regression testing
+    * E.g. we implemented a different, faster implementation of CKA in `cka_step4.py` and regression tested it.

 # Refactoring with confidence